-Ongoing since 1926, the 84th National Safety Week was marked in 2011.
+Ongoing since 1926, the 85th National Safety Week was marked in 2012.
 The National Safety Week is targeted as an opportunity to roll out a campaign aimed at deepening awareness of industrial accident prevention and encouraging the steady implementation of safety activities in each workplace.

-Continuing since 1950, the 62nd National Occupational Health Week was observed in 2011.
+Continuing since 1950, the 63rd National Occupational Health Week was observed in 2012.
 This week is designed as a chance to promote efforts to ensure and advance the health of workers and to create comfortable workplaces.

-Additionally, JISHA holds a Year-End and New-Year Zero-Accident Campaign for one month and a Heat Stroke Prevention Campaign for four months from May to August.
-It also rolls out campaigns to promote safety and health education.
+Additionally, JISHA holds the Year-End and New-Year Zero-Accident Campaign for one month and the Heat Stroke Prevention Campaign for four months from May to August and the three month campaign on mental health from August to end of October, and it also rolls out to promote the safety and health education campaigns from February to end of April.